mpneuried/simple-dynamo/README.md

 The data to update.
 You can redefine the range key.
 If you pass the hash key it will be ignored
 - **options**: *( `Object` optional )*
 For update you can define some options.
   - **removeMissing**: On `true` all keys not found in data will be removed.
-Otherwise they will be untouched.
+Otherwise it won't be touched.
   - **fields**: *( `Array` )* An array of fields to receive
 - **fnCallback**: *( `Function` required )*
 Callback method.
 **Method Arguments**
   - **err**: Usually `null`.
 On an error a object with `error` and `msg`
   - **item**: the database item as simple object.
 If not found `null`